uviclibraries/html-css/act-1.md

 <img src="images/act-1/visual-studio-started.png" alt="Vistual Studio Getting Started tab" style="float:right;width:360px;margin-top:10px;margin-left:10px;">
 1. If you haven’t already, please install [Vistual Studio Code editor](https://code.visualstudio.com/download){:target="_blank"} on your computer.
 You are welcome to use any text editor you like, but our examples use the Visual Studio Code Editor.
-2. Opening Atom for the first time should automatically open 3 pages.
-You can close the Welcome and Telemetry Consent page.
+2. If you are opening Visual Studio for the first time please close the "Getting Started" tab before proceeding.
 3. This exercise will be for creating an about me page, it doesn’t have to be about yourself.
 Mine will be about Zuko, a character from a cartoon show.
 4.  **Coding Time:**
     -   If you are opening Vitual Studio for the first time, start by closing the **Getting Started** tab.